datareel/datareel/load_balancer/README.txt

 Linux Kernel Tuning:
 -------------------
-Developers  and system administrators see the following document:

-$ less $HOME/git/datareel/load_balancer/docs/linux_kernel_tuning.txt

 Load balancing will require kernel tuning based the volume of traffic and type of TCP service you are load balancing.
-NOTE: The values in the "linux_kernel_tuning.txt" are based on extremely high volume.
+NOTE: The values in listed below are based on extremely high volume.
 Depending on your application you may not need to set many of the parameters listed.
 But please keep in mind that you will need to tune the kernel for any server acting as a load balancer.

+All setting listed below must be application tested and set based on the number of connections to your frontend LB and backend hosts.
+For each of the settings below use the sysctl command to backup the orginal changes before making any changes, for example:

+# sysctl fs.file-max | tee -a /root/sysctl_org_settings.txt

+To make the changes persistent, add the setting(s) to the sysctl.conf
+file:

+CENTOS 5/6 or RHEL 5/6:
+# vi /etc/sysctl.conf

+CENTOS 7 or RHEL 7:
+# vi /usr/lib/sysctl.d/00-system.conf

+To load changes CENTOS 5/6 or RHEL 5/6:
+# sysctl -p

+To load changes CENTOS 7 or RHEL 7:
+# sysctl -p /usr/lib/sysctl.d/00-system.conf

+File Handle Limits:
+Increase the maximum number of open file descriptors:

+fs.file-max = 25000000

+IPv4 Socket Tuning:
+For a large numbers of concurent sessions:

+net.ipv4.ip_local_port_range = 1024 65535
+net.ipv4.tcp_tw_recycle = 1
+net.ipv4.tcp_tw_reuse = 1
+net.ipv4.tcp_fin_timeout = 60
+net.core.rmem_max = 16777216
+net.core.wmem_max = 16777216
+net.ipv4.tcp_max_syn_backlog = 4096
+net.ipv4.tcp_syncookies = 1
+net.core.somaxconn = 1024

+IPv4 Settings:

+net.ipv4.ip_forward = 1
+net.ipv4.ipfrag_max_dist = 4096
+net.ipv4.ip_nonlocal_bind=1

+Process Scheduler:
+Increase time for process run time before the kernel will consider migrating it again to another core:

+CENTOS 5/6 or RHEL 5/6:

+kernel.sched_migration_cost = 5000000

+CENTOS 7 or RHEL 7:

+kernel.sched_migration_cost_ns = 5000000

+kernel.sched_autogroup_enabled = 0

+Threads:
+Increase maximum number of threads that can be created by a process:

+kernel.threads-max = 5000000
+vm.max_map_count = 128000
+kernel.pid_max = 65536

 Testing with Apache:
 -------------------